Zoning

 This ordinance is hereby declared to be an urgent measure necessary for the immediate preservation of the public health, morals, comfort, and general welfare, and shall take effect immediately.
 The conditions constituting such urgency are as follows: The Federal Housing Administration has undertaken to insure loans for the construction of adequate housing… Under the terms prescribed by the Federal Housing Administration, property is ineligible for such insured loans unless the neighborhood of such property is adequately protected against the instruction of uses which would impair the residential character of such neighborhoods” 1935.

 Later, Ordinances added more complex laws and shifted to modernity, setting in stone the tract era and standardized and suburban home building.
 Ordinance 327 added planning for districts, terms and procedures, regulations, building lines, and supervision for county homes.
 This was the most “modern” zoning ordinance in 1937.
 This led to Ordinance 356, which established rules related to the “Subdivision Map Act” in 1940.
 This was the most comprehensive zoning law then, spanning 12 pages.
 The Subdivision Map Act of 1940 required local governments to establish regulations to guide subdivisions and grant powers to local governments to ensure that subdivisions occur (subjectively) in an orderly and responsible manner.
-Ordinace 354 included all the modern requirements for subdivision building: Tract number, boundaries, data, mapping, surveying, street names, recording, availability of modern amenities like gas/electricity/sanitary plumbing, master plans for subdivision with streets, and recommendations of parks, schools and public building sites for public use.
+Ordinance 354 included all the modern requirements for subdivision building: Tract number, boundaries, data, mapping, surveying, street names, recording, availability of modern amenities like gas/electricity/sanitary plumbing, master plans for subdivision with streets, and recommendations of parks, schools and public building sites for public use.

 Zoning- The Fight for Public Housing 1950s